John Handcox

-John L. Handcox (1904–1992) was a Great Depression-era tenant farmer and union advocate from Arkansas renowned for his politically charged songs and poetry.
+John L. Handcox (1904–1992) was a Great Depression-era tenant farmer and union advocate from Arkansas known for his politically charged songs and poetry.
 Handcox is noted for playing a "vital role in bettering the lives of sharecroppers and energizing labor union organizers and members."
 Despite his brief career, many of his songs were so popular that they became standard folk songs themselves, and continue to be sung today.

 Biography

 Handcox was born February 5, 1904, in Brinkley, Arkansas.
 As a child he admired the poetry of Paul Laurence Dunbar, although he only attended school to the ninth grade.
 Handcox's father was a landowner, but they lost their property when he was crushed by a wagon.